The Way You Look (At Me) Tonight

 Duration: 35 minutes approx

-In a starkly beautiful work of transcendence and struggle, Claire delves into the work of medieval painter Hieronymous Bosch, to explore religion, religious art, and the judgment of souls and bodies.
+Description: In a starkly beautiful work of transcendence and trial, Cunningham delves into the work of medieval painter Hieronymous Bosch, to explore religion, religious art, and the judgment of souls and bodies.

 A photograph of the corner area must be provided to the artist before a presentation can be confirmed.